 \subsection{Prompt Template Curation and Selection}

-We curate a diverse range of reasoning templates and formats to encourage the model to reason differently. \cref{fig:templates} illustrates a subset of templates.
+We curate a diverse range of reasoning templates and formats to encourage the model to reason differently.
+Appendix~\ref{sec:all_prompts} illustrates examples of templates.
 Generally, the templates can be divided into four categories.
-As shown in the blue panel, the first group is the DeepSeek Style template that enforces the model to put reasoning processes within special tags like \textless think\textgreater \ tags and \textless answer\textgreater \ tags.
-Such templates are widely used in current literature and open-source projects~\cite{openr1, yang2025table} The second group is the free form reasoning generation, which is Qwen’s default style template.
-As shown in the orange panel, model is instructed to output reasoning processes, and no format constraints are imposed except the final answer format.
+The first group is the DeepSeek Style template that enforces the model to put reasoning processes within special tags like \textless think\textgreater \ tags and \textless answer\textgreater \ tags.
+Such templates are widely used in current literature and open-source projects~\cite{openr1, yang2025table}.
+The second group is the free-form reasoning generation, which is Qwen’s default style template.
+The model is instructed to output reasoning processes, and no format constraints are imposed except the final answer format.
 This style of template is also widely adopted in Qwen native training scenarios~\cite{zeng2025simplerlzoo, liu2025understanding}.
 The third group is reflection-based template.
-As shown in the green panel, the model is instructed to check its work, identify any potential error, and put the verification processes within \textless check\textgreater\ tags.
+The model is instructed to check its work, identify any potential error, and put the verification processes within \textless check\textgreater\ tags.
 This form of reasoning is relatively underexplored in current literature, as most work investigated the natural emergence of "aha", "wait" or reflection moments rather than enforce an explicit format for reflection.
 The fourth group conditions the model on explicit chain-of-thought prompting.
-As shown in the pink panel, the models are conditioned on phrase like "Let's think step by step", and then continue the generation.
+The models are conditioned on phrases like "Let's think step by step", and then continue the generation.
 For some templates with special tags, we additionally include a teacher-forced variant, where the assistant generation is initialized with the corresponding reasoning tags (e.g., \textless think\textgreater \ or \textless solution\textgreater).
 This provides stronger structural guidance during training and improves convergence speed.